StefanTheCode/dotnet_interview_questions/README.md

 This document contains a collection of 50 interview questions related to .NET and the C# programming language, aimed at assessing candidates at various levels of expertise.

-For more content like this be sure to join 10,500+ engineers to my .NET Pro Weekly Newsletter: https://stefandjokic.tech/?utm_source=github
+For more content like this be sure to join 15,500+ engineers to my [TheCodeMan.net Newsletter](https://thecodeman.net/?utm_source=github)

 ***These are only technical questions, it is not guaranteed that you will pass the interview if you know all the questions.***
 ## Basic